Reflections from Alli Neal, Co-founder of Revved Up Kids

 - I would have been better at letting them trust their instincts.
 If there is one safety tool that could be labeled the best one, it would be instinct.
 I've had countless conversations with victims of violence over the years, and whenever I ask "did you know something was wrong before you were attacked?"
 I always get the same answer….yes, my internal alarm was ringing.
 If we could just learn to trust it instead of ignoring it, and if we could learn to allow our children to trust theirs, we would all be a lot safer.
 If I had a parenting do-over, my kids instincts would have been more important to me.

 - I would have done everything in my power to build up their self-esteem.
 Low self-esteem is the number one characteristic that predators seek in their victims.
 They want the kids who lack confidence, who look for compliments, who need to feel valued and important.
 I once read some advice, "for every one time you say something negative to your child, you should balance it with FIVE positive things."
-How many of us, when we truly take time to count, are building our children up five times more than we tear them down?
+How many of us, when we truly take time to count, are building our children up five times more than we "constructively" criticize them?
 If I had a parenting do-over, I would have been more deliberate about building them up.